lambe-lang/specification/README.md

 ```

 In this implementation for `Option a` we use a type named `self`.
 In fact self denotes the type of the receiver which is `Option a` in this case defined thanks to the `for ...` declaration.
 Furthermore, implementations are
-define for each option data type i.e. None and Some.
+defined for each option data type i.e. None and Some.

 ### 2.3 Data type in action